Shivkra/SOL_Smart-Contract/README.md

 # SOL_Smart-Contract

+📝 A note on Solana before we hop in
+Okay, so, to be honest getting Solana running and working is not easy right now.

+Now, does this mean Solana sucks?
+Ehhhh.
+No, I don't think so.

+I think Solana is a really early piece of technology and because it's so early it's changing often so it's hard to just Google a question or get a clear, concise answer from the Solana Docs.

+Back in 2015, I was really into machine learning and it was still pretty new.
+In 2015, machine learning docs sucked and it was hard to just search for an answer to a question myself because most of the time I was the first person asking that question lol.
+It was up to me to actually figure out an answer and then update the docs myself.

+That's the price of playing around with a piece of emerging technology :).

+I think Solana is in a similar spot and I really want to make it clear — don't expect a super clean developer experience.
+You will likely run into random bumps and it's up to you to figure out an answer + help others.

+I like this tweet as well which kinda lays out a similar idea.

+All this being said, I think Solana is insanely fun once you set it up and get a handle on how it works.
+It's so fast.
+The low-gas fees are magical.
+It's just really fun to be part of a community working on a breakthrough technology.
+It feels like you're part of the team actually building Solana :).

 🚦 Choose your path
 Getting Solana setup all starts with your machine.
+There are a bunch of "gotchyas" on different OS's.
 If you are running an Intel macOS machine or Linux machine feel free to move right on through.
 If you are running a Windows machine or M1 macOS machine follow one of the links below:

 Setup Solana on Windows Machine

 Setup Solana on a M1 macOS Machine

+Good luck - you got this!

 🦀 Install Rust
 In Solana, programs are written in Rust!
 If you don't know Rust don't worry.
 As long as you know some other language — you'll pick it up over the course of this project.